Skip to content

 Fully Funded PhD/Doctoral Programs in Vermont

-It’s possible to find fully-funded doctoral programs that provide stipends and full tuition waivers for admitted students – like UVM’s Presidential Doctoral Fellowships in the Graduate College.
+It’s possible to find fully-funded doctoral programs that provide stipends and full tuition waivers for admitted students, such as UVM’s Presidential Doctoral Fellowships in the Graduate College.

 Students serve as research or teaching assistants in exchange for a funding package through this program.
 Learn more about funding options available through UVM and how to offset costs for your professional degree.